 Phase 2: Literature Review

 Our literature review provides an opportunity for fellows to evaluate the most up to date clinical care publications in regard to their care model topics.
-While processing the literature we ask our fellows to determine inflection points in the cost curve for their care model by determine costs and price for performance from frontier sites.
+While processing the literature, we ask our fellows to determine inflection points in the cost curve for their care model by determining costs and price for performance from frontier sites.

 Phase 3: Observations

-The observation phase allows our fellows to visit sites that have identified from their literature review as frontier sites, and sites recommended from CERC leadership.
-Observations typically are 1-2 days where fellows are given the ability to fully emerge themselves into different organizations, and experience different approaches to delivering care.
+The observation phase allows our fellows to visit sites that have been identified from their literature review as frontier sites, as well as sites recommended by CERC leadership.
+Observations typically include 1-2 days where fellows are given the ability to fully emerge themselves into different organizations, and experience different approaches to delivering care.

 Phase 4: Input Observation Synthesis and Model Needs